willy229liu/willy229liu.github.io/_projects/2_code_craft.md

 ### 2.1 Optimization

-+ We wrote many multithread  codes.
-We implemented multithread IO and multithread DFS searching algorithms.
-(We ever tried BFS, but the result did not improve)
++ We implemented extensive multithreading for IO and DFS traversal.
+(We experimented with BFS, but benchmark results showed no significant gain compared to our optimized DFS approach.)
 + We used memory copy and memory map to reduce IO time.

 + We remove all STL containers, and use basic array to store all data.
-We simulated vector of STL and designed a customed struct.
+We simulated vector of STL and designed a custom struct.
 {% highlight c++ linenos %}
 typedef struct Edge {
     ui vertice;